sass/sass/doc-src/SASS_CHANGELOG.md

 * Add support for the new `supports()` clause for CSS `@import` directives.

+* Rounding numbers now respects Sass's precision setting for numbers very close to half an integer.

 ## 3.4.19 (09 October 2015)

 * Sass numeric equality now better handles float-point errors.
 Any